Capital Credits are Money in Your Pocket

 It’s important to keep your account current

 If you are a former member and did not provide us with current address information, we may not be able to locate you.
-In this case, your capital credit funds could be used toward educational scholarships.
+In this case, your capital credit funds could be used toward educational purposes including scholarships.
 If you are moving, please keep your contact information current by updating your account.

 For more information: Ask a Lake Country Power Consumer Account Representative.